EmanuelNovelo/content-based-recommendation-system/README.md

 - Enhance the model by incorporating user feedback (likes/dislikes) into the recommendation algorithm.
 - Explore additional machine learning algorithms for improving recommendations.
-- Implement a more sophisticated user management system.